uapi-group/specifications/specs/Base_Directory_Specification.md

 `$XDG_CACHE_HOME` defines the base directory relative to which user-specific non-essential data files should be stored.
-If `$XDG_CACHE_HOME` is either not set or empty, a default equal to `$HOME`/.cache should be used.
+If `$XDG_CACHE_HOME` is either not set or empty, a default equal to `$HOME/.cache` should be used.

-`$XDG_RUNTIME_DIR` defines the base directory relative to which user-specific non-essential runtime files and other file objects (such as sockets, named pipes, \...) should be stored.
+`$XDG_RUNTIME_DIR` defines the base directory relative to which user-specific non-essential runtime files and other file objects (such as sockets, named pipes, …) be stored.
 The directory MUST be owned by the user, and he MUST be the only one having read and write access to it.
 Its Unix access mode MUST be 0700.